fenos/Notifynder/README.md

 ### Notifications Handler ###

 What's this new future?
 Well notifynder handler is a simple class that permit you to have good separation of your logic for send notifications.
-Sometimes you wish to send a notification when something happen and sometimes "how is happened to me" I found myself to write 100 rows just for determinate wich category send why, and when.
+Sometimes you wish to send a notification when something happen.
+Sometimes "how is happened to me" I found myself to write 100 rows and i didn't know where put that, just for determinate wich category send why, and when.

 Then this class will support us for separate our logic, let's see how it work:

-First you have to create a file called 1notifications.php1 on your `app` folder or whenever you feel right to create it. **It must be autoloaded** so let's adding it on your composer json:
+First you have to create a file called `notifications.php` on your `app` folder or whenever you feel right to create it. **It must be autoloaded** so let's adding it on your composer json:

 This will not be a class so you will use `files` under autoload section.
 ~~~